In reverse chronological order.

 - CloudFlare: delete A record of root domain, CNAME it to Netlify-generated domain

-- Global Ping: verify previous record was populated
+- Global Ping: verify DNS records were populated

-This blog now gets global CDN and loses access log – which I haven’t spare any time to audit yet.
+This blog now gets global CDN and loses access log – which I haven’t spared any time to audit yet.